pinakinmistry/nodejs-services-development/README.md

 }
 ```

+The difference between a POST and PUT is nuanced.
+Both involve sending data from a client to a server but they are supposed to behave differently.
 The key difference is idempotency, which means that multiple identical operations should lead to the same result.
 POST is not idempotent but PUT is idempotent.

 So multiple identical POST requests would, for instance, create multiple entries with identical data whereas multiple PUT requests should overwrite the same entry with the same data.
 This does not mean that PUT can't be used to create entries, or that POST can't be used to update, it's just that expected behavior is different.